aequos-solutions/modern-data-visualizer/docs/installation.md

     !["App Catalog "](./assets/app_catalog.png){: .center}

-    > * The solution is deployed in the general Micraosoft 365 CDN meaning **we don't host any code on our side**.
+    > * The solution is deployed in the general Microsoft 365 CDN meaning **we don't host any code on our side**.

     > * You can choose to make the solution available in [all sites](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/tenant-scoped-deployment) or force to install an app to the site every time.